ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/Hugging Face/Audio Transcript.md

 Find out more about speech recognition with the Hugging Face Inference API [here](https://huggingface.co/docs/api-inference/detailed_parameters?code=js#automatic-speech-recognition-task).

 > [!WARNING]
-> Because the core kit stringifies the request body, this wont work inside of the board.
+> Because the core kit stringifies the request body, this wont work inside of the board or Breadboard Web.
 >
 > However it can still be run on CLI as it demonstrates the expected board functionality using built in fetch function.